D.C. Medical Examiner has no plans to autopsy fetuses removed from antiabortion activist’s home, officials say

 Even if later-term abortions — which is what Handy’s group alleges happened in the case of the five fetuses — are very rare, Mahoney said, it’s a significant number to the movement.
 The group’s statement raised questions about the D.C. police stating within a day that the abortions were done legally.

 “We’d argue, let’s get the autopsy.
 At the very least, the [D.C. police] needs to release the data.
-I wouldn’t trust them on whether police shot an African-America just on their word.
+I wouldn’t trust them on whether police shot an African-American just on their word.
 I want to see the results.”

 Dan Morse, Carol D. Leonnig, Ellie Silverman and Annys Shin contributed to this report